 4. Pools of Water and Washed-Away Soil

-That’s a classic sign your gutters aren’t doing their job.
+Flat roofs can cause that kind of day — especially if ponding water goes unnoticed.
+If you've got puddles that hang around long after the rain stops, your roof might not be draining properly.
 Water should be directed away from your home, not dumped at its feet.
-If left alone, that kind of damage can start messing with your foundations — and that’s a whole other level of expensive.
+If left alone, that kind of damage can start messing with your foundations — and that's a whole other level of expensive.

 5. Rust Spots and Peeling Gutter Paint